healthysustainablecities/global-indicators/process/data/readme.md

 Specific paths to data are configurable in the configuration files.
 However, in general, input data is structured is recommended to be stored as follows:

-- data
+data
     - OpenStreetMap
-        - [_a .pbf or .orm excerpt of OpenStreetMap; should be dated with a suffix to indicate publication date e.g. "las_palmas-latest.osm_20230210.pbf" or "oceania_yyyymmdd.pbf" where yyyy is the year, mm is the 2-digit numerical month, and dd is the 2-digit numerical day date_]
+        - [_a .pbf or .osm excerpt of OpenStreetMap; should be dated with a suffix to indicate publication date e.g. "las_palmas-latest.osm_20230210.pbf" or "oceania_yyyymmdd.pbf" where yyyy is the year, mm is the 2-digit numerical month, and dd is the 2-digit numerical day date_]
     - population_grids
         -  [_a sub-folder with a descriptive name for a subset of tiles from GHSL or a national grid, e.g. "GHS_STAT_UCDB2015MT_GLOBE_R2019A" or "GHS_POP_P2030_GLOBE_R2022A_54009_100_V1_0"_]
             - [_one or more .tif files and associated metadata, e.g. "GHS_POP_P2030_GLOBE_R2022A_54009_100_V1_0_R14_C12.tif"_]
     - region_boundaries
-        - [_a specific file with the region boundary_]
         - [_optional subfolder for grouping boundary files, e.g. "Belgium"]
-        - [_a specific file with the region boundary, e.g. "adminvector_3812.gpkg"_]
+            - [_a specific file with the region boundary, e.g. "adminvector_3812.gpkg" or "ghent_3812.geojson"_]
+        - [_a specific file with the region boundary (ie. optionally not in a sub-folder)]
     - urban_regions [_optionally, a study region can be defined by or restricted to a defined urban region from the Global Human Settlements Urban Centres Database_]
         - GHS_STAT_UCDB2015MT_GLOBE_R2019A_V1_2.gpkg
     - transit_feeds